 In my free time, I am writing a textbook on problem-solving techniques, aimed at students taking part in Physics Olympiads and university freshmen.
 It will be specifically designed to debunk some common myths and correct many misconceptions often found in traditional teaching and textbooks.
 So far, I have written about 200 pages.
 I plan to finish by 2027.

-Since 2019, students from the Scuola Superiore di Catania, a center of excellence at the University of Catania, have been organizing a physics training camp for students from southern Italy who qualify for the national phase of the Physics Olympiad.
-The camp features theoretical lessons, problem-solving sessions, hands-on experiments, and a final competition.
+Since 2019, students from Scuola Superiore di Catania have been organizing a physics training camp for students from southern Italy who qualify for the national stage of the Physics Olympiad.
+The camp features theoretical lessons, problem-solving sessions, hands-on experiments and a final competition.
 I joined the organizing team in 2023, forging great friendships with the young physicists from Catania.

 Here is a funny problem I created for the 2025 contest: "Captain Hector Barbossa has a special spyglass made up of two thin converging lenses aligned along the same axis.
 The peculiarity of his instrument is that the magnification does not depend on the distance from the observed object.
 If the two lenses are separated by 11 cm and the focal length of the lens closest to the eyes is 1.8 cm, what is the angular magnification of the spyglass?"

-Me and my sister grew up in the countryside, surrounded by goats, pigs, chickens and rabbits.
-My maternal grandparents were farmers and, during elementary and middle school, I loved helping them in their vegetable garden, while my sister used to take care of bunnies and kittens (she is now a vet).
-My relatives taught me how to work the ground, harvest crops, and, most importantly, make do.
+My sister and I grew up in the countryside, surrounded by goats, pigs, chickens, and rabbits.
+My maternal grandparents were farmers, and during elementary and middle school, I loved helping them in their vegetable garden, while my sister took care of the bunnies and kittens (she's now a veterinarian).
+My relatives taught me how to work the land, harvest crops, and—most importantly—make do.
 I never learned to drive the tractor, but I loved riding pigs!
-Here is my 3-and-a-half-year-old self, grooming his humble steed, preparing it for battle against the monsters of his imagination.
+Here’s my three-and-a-half-year-old self, grooming his humble steed and preparing it for battle against the monsters of his imagination.
 Back then, I had much more hair than I do now 😱.

 After building a treehouse and endless wooden soccer goals with my friends, I became interested in DIY.
 Now, besides gardening, climbing trees and chopping wood, I really enjoy tackling household issues, especially plumbing problems.
 In 2023, I almost got electrocuted after successfully fixing the motor of the washing machine.
 These are the risks of the trade!

-During university, I developed interests beyond Physics and teaching.
-Inspired by Monty Python's cheerful insanity, I discovered a passion for creating and editing absurd short films.
+Inspired by Monty Python's cheerful insanity, during the Ph.D.
+I discovered a passion for creating and editing absurd short films.
 You can find a couple on my YouTube channel.
-I have many more ideas that never came to life—the main challenge being that my friends are not willing to act!
+I have many more ideas that never came to life—the main obstacle being that my friends are not willing to act!

-When it comes to sports, my choices are quite ordinary.
-I regularly go for runs and play soccer quite often, even as a goalkeeper.
-I learned to play with my neighborhood friends during my adolescence, on a dirt field we maintained ourselves.
-Some of us (including me) ended up in the hospital a couple of times, with broken arms and scalp injuries.
-Each time, our lovely moms were furious and ready to give us a piece of their mind.
-A few years later, watching snooker on TV sparked my interest in the world of billiards: I love playing 8-ball and 9-ball, but I still haven’t mastered sidespin.
-I think I'll never do!
+When it comes to sports, my tastes are fairly ordinary.
+I go running regularly and play soccer quite often, even as a goalkeeper.
+I learned to play with my neighborhood friends during my teenage years, on a dirt field we maintained ourselves.
+A few of us (including me) ended up in the hospital more than once, with broken arms and head injuries.
+Each time, our lovely mothers were furious and ready to give us a piece of their mind.
+A few years later, watching Ronnie "The Rocket" O'Sullivan play snooker on TV sparked my interest in the world of billiards.
+I love playing 8-ball and 9-ball, although I still haven’t mastered sidespin—and probably never will!